LunaSare/2022-03-17-rutgers-online/README.md

 **Requirements**

 Ensure you have the necessary software installed on your laptop: Git, R, and RStudio.
-Installation instructions are on the [workshop page](https://lunasare.github.io/2022-03-17-rutgers-online/#setup).
+[Installation instructions][installation] are on the [workshop page](https://lunasare.github.io/2022-03-17-rutgers-online/).

 We will use a collaborative virtual document called the [etherpad][etherpad] throughout the workshop, be sure to register there everyday of the workshop.